Jordan Student Handbook

 Use of Personal Communication Devices

 Personal communication devices of any kind may not be used to take pictures, video, or audio recording in the school setting.
-If, as a parent/guardian, you feel that it is imperative for your child to have a personal communication device at school for after school communication, it is to remain in your child’s backpack, turned off during the school day.
-All items in backpacks are the responsibility of the student and the school is not liable for any loss or damage incurred.
-If any of these items are seen or heard during the school day they may be taken up and returned only to a parent/guardian.
-Students take full responsibility for personal digital devices at all times.
+If, as a parent/guardian, you feel that it is imperative for your child to have a personal communication device (smart phones, smart watches, etc.) at school for after school communication, the device should not be disruptive to the learning environment.
+If a device causes a disruption to the learning environment, it may be taken up and returned only to a parent/guardian.
+Students take full responsibility for personal communication devices at all times.
+The school is not liable for any loss or damage.

 Jordan School Information